Using Technology to Empower Employees to Recognize and Be Recognized

 In the current economic environment, employers face another challenge: the challenge of attracting and retaining top-notch employees who, increasingly, have a wide range of other options for employment.

-With competition for talent being so fierce, and the emergence of an increasingly hybrid work environment, the need for digital tools that can be accessed by anyone from anyplace has intensified.
-In our 2021 Trends and Forecast Report, we cited streamlining operations and communications with platform consolidation is a best practice that is trending, as organizations recognize how automation can help free up employees to focus on the tasks that really matter.
+With competition for talent being so fierce, and the emergence of an increasingly hybrid work environment, the need for digital tools that can be accessed by anyone from any place has intensified.
+In our 2023 Trends and Forecast Report, we cited streamlining operations and communications with platform consolidation as a best practice that is trending, as organizations recognize how automation can help free up employees to focus on the tasks that really matter.
 Doing so in an environment that also encourages and supports team and peer-to-peer recognition can reap big rewards.

 Big Impacts From Self-Service Technology